ECE Research Seminar Series

 Biography

 Dr. Yadav is a Senior Research Fellow/Visiting Research Scholar at Electrical and Computer Engineering Illinois Institute of Technology, Chicago.
-He received his Ph.D. in Process Variation Aware SRAM design from Indian Institute of Information Technology and Management, Gwalior, India (An autonomous institute of the department of MHRD, Govt. of India) in 2015.
-He has worked as a post-doctoral fellow at Indian Institute of Technology Indore, India (An autonomous institute of the department of MHRD, Govt. of India).
-He also worked as an assistant professor at Department of Electronics and Communication Engineering, Amity University Noida, India.
+He received his Ph.D. in Process Variation Aware SRAM design from the Indian Institute of Information Technology and Management, Gwalior, India (An autonomous institute of the department of MHRD, Govt. of India) in 2015.
+He has worked as a post-doctoral fellow at the Indian Institute of Technology Indore, India (An autonomous institute of the department of MHRD, Govt. of India).
+He also worked as an assistant professor at the Department of Electronics and Communication Engineering, Amity University, Noida, India.